Diabetic Skin Problems: How to Deal with Dry Itchy Skin

 Itchy skin, diabetes related or not, can often be made worse by washing with the wrong skin care products that increase skin dryness.
 Although you might think you’re doing the right thing by keeping your skin clean, if you’re using the wrong products, or washing too frequently, then you can actually aggravate the problem.

 If you’ve got diabetes, itchy skin due to dryness can be a concern.
-A good moisturiser like Vaseline® Intensive Care™ Advanced Strength Lotion may help to soothe and relieve itchiness.
+A good moisturizer like Vaseline® Intensive Care™ Advanced Repair Unscented Lotion may help to soothe and relieve itchiness.
 With micro-droplets of Vaseline® Jelly and glycerin, this lotion locks in essential moisture to help facilitate the skin’s natural recovery process.
 It’s fast absorbing and gentle on skin.

 - Be Careful When Dressing